 Now I’ve tried to disprove this theory, but their case is rock solid.
 I’m just preparing you for any lunch room talk that may seep its way into your minivan.

 It feels so good to finally admit my secret shame to you all.
-Quite frankly, I’m not ashamed at all, but instead excited for December 1st is just around the corner and everyone knows that’s when the elves show up.
+Quite frankly, I’m not ashamed at all, but instead excited for December 1st.
+Everyone knows that’s when the elves show up.

-I leave you with this advice, while you’re out shopping in the next few days and you see that dreaded red and white box, remember my words.
+I leave you with this advice: When you’re out shopping and you see that dreaded red and white Elf on the Shelf box, remember my words.
 You can do it!
-Move the dang elf!
+Have some fun with it and move the dang elf!

 You’ll be thanking me when you’re sipping iced tea next to the pool at your luxury senior condo in 30 years, trust me!